salmant/Autonomous-Self-Adaptation-Platform/README.md

-If you used any part of the SWITCH Monitoring System presented here, please cite the following paper:
+If you used any part of the SWITCH Monitoring System, please cite the following paper:

 `Salman Taherizadeh and Vlado Stankovski (2017) “Dynamic Multi-level Auto-scaling Rules for Containerized Applications”, Computer Journal, Oxford University Press.
 [Under review]`